|Knives with blades of any length||Household cutlery|

-Some liquids (e.g. gels, lotions, pastes, liquid cosmetics, foams and foodstuffs) are now allowed through airport security check points.
-There are the following restrictions on the quantity of liquids:
+Liquids (e.g. gels, lotions, pastes, liquid cosmetics, foams and foodstuffs) are allowed through airport security check points.
+However, there are the following restrictions on the quantity of liquids:

 - Liquids may only be carried within separate containers each of which with a capacity not greater than 100ml.